top of page

 The verb 'corrode' has an etymology rooted in Latin.
 It is derived from the Latin word 'corrodere,' which combines 'cor,' meaning 'together,' and 'rodere,' meaning 'to gnaw' or 'to eat away.'
 Therefore, 'corrode' originally meant 'to gnaw away' or 'to eat away together.'
 In English, it is used to describe the gradual deterioration or disintegration of a material, typically caused by a chemical reaction.
 The etymology of 'corrode' emphasizes the idea of something being eaten away or eroded over time, highlighting the process by which materials are gradually weakened or damaged through chemical processes.

-Quiz: Find the meaning of the verb corrode:
+Find the correct meaning of the verb corrode:

 Try Again!